Rockstar (2011 film): Domestic

-Upon release, Rockstar had a very good opening.
-The film opened to a good response at multiplexes with bookings averaging around 60–70%, and single screens witnessed a lower capacity at around 30–40%.

-It collected ₹100 million nett on its opening day, thus becoming the second highest opener in a non-festival season after Ready.
-The good opening was attributed to the multiplexes across cities, the "star power" of Ranbir Kapoor as well as the youthful theme of the film.
+Upon release, Rockstar had a strong opening.
+The film opened to a strong response at multiplexes with bookings averaging around 60–70%, and single screens witnessed a lower capacity at around 30–40%.
+It collected ₹100 million nett on its opening day, thus becoming the second-highest opener in a non-festival season after Ready.
+The strong opening was attributed to the multiplexes across cities, the "star power" of Ranbir Kapoor as well as the youthful theme of the film.
 The film showed growth on Saturday by grossing ₹112.5 million nett, therefore taking its two-day net total to ₹205 million.
-A similar growth was seen on Sunday, and hence the first weekend collection ended at ₹337.5 million nett, the majority of which was collected from Mumbai, Pune, Delhi and Bangalore.Rockstar opened well on Monday collecting around ₹57.5 million nett, with 40% drop as compared to the first day collections, thus taking the four-day total to ₹390 million nett.
+A similar growth was seen on Sunday, and hence the first weekend collection ended at ₹337.5 million nett, the majority of which was collected from Mumbai, Pune, Delhi and Bangalore.

+Rockstar opened well on Monday collecting around ₹57.5 million nett, with 40% drop as compared to the first day collections, thus taking the four-day total to ₹390 million nett.
 The film collection saw another noticeable fall on Tuesday as it collected around ₹42.5 million nett, with five days collection totalling to ₹432.5 million nett.
 At the end of first week, the film had a good collection by grossing ₹474.6 million nett, though the film had found appreciation only with a small section of the audience.
-In the process, it was ranked ninth in the list of all-time first week domestic collections.Rockstar grossed ₹25.0 million nett on second Friday, with a 75% drop as compared to the first day.
+In the process, it was ranked ninth in the list of all-time first week domestic collections.

+Rockstar grossed ₹25.0 million nett on second Friday, with a 75% drop as compared to the first day.
 On Saturday, the film collected ₹32.5 million nett, and ₹42.5 million nett on Sunday, taking the second weekend collection totalled at ₹100 million, representing a 70% drop from its first weekend.
 As of ten days, the film had collected approximately ₹574.6 million nett.
 Rockstar made ₹158.5 million nett in the second week, declining by 67% and taking the two-week collection totalled at ₹633.1 million nett.
 The film on week three managed to earn ₹29.6 million, and hence taking three weeks collections to ₹662.7 million.
 By the end of its fifth week, the film netted ₹686.15 million.